Flamecthulhu/AI_Wallet_Grade3/README.md

    - Square root
    - Partial derivative
    - Summation
-   - Array, Vector
+   - Array
-   Sparse CCE
+   - Sparse CCE

 ## Example Use Case
 Analyzing location data, when the user arrives at a train station, school, or the place user frequently come, the wallet checks whether a ticket has been saved.